-The students can explore the Tsunami Hazard Area map of California using the California Geological Survey Tsunami Web App linked at the top of the Tsunami Hazard Maps webpage, which is available through the QR code provided have and an page 15 of Living on Shaky Ground.
-The here and on page 15 of Living on Shaky Ground.
-The
+• The students can explore the Tsunami Hazard Area map of California using the California Geological Survey Tsunami Web App linked at the top of the Tsunami Hazard Maps webpage, which is available through the QR code provided here and on page 15 of Living on Shaky Ground.
+The students can explore the state's tsunami zones by scrolling through the map or can type specific locations into the search bar.
+Instructors can choose to let the students explore the map or can guide students to various locations (Ferndale, Monterey Bay Aquarium, Oakland Airport, San Francisco Airport, Santa Monica Pier, etc.).
+The online app is mobile friendly and can also be accessed on a web browser.

-QR code for CA Tsunami Hazard Area map
+QR code for CA Tsunam Hazard Area map